-A double dip recession occurs when an economy enters recovery from a recession, but then is derailed and slides back into a recession.
-They are rare, but can happen.
-There have only been two of them since the Great Depression of 1929-1933.
+A double-dip recession occurs when an economy enters recovery from a recession but then is derailed and slides back into a recession.
+While it's rare, it can happen.
+There have only been two of them since the Great Depression.

-Double dip recessions occur when there is an economic shock, like more COVID-19 lockdowns, during the early stages of a recovery that follows a recession.
-The economy is already weakened, leaving it vulnerable to the cycle of reduced spending, rising unemployment, and reduced credit, and it falls back into recession.
+Double-dip recessions occur when there is an economic shock during the early stages of a recovery that follows a recession.
+The economy is already weakened, leaving it vulnerable to the cycle of reduced spending, rising unemployment, and reduced credit.
+Therefore, it falls back into recession.

 - Alternate name: W-shaped recession

-Double dip recessions can also be called W-shaped recessions.
-Think of it as in the economy being high, then low, then on the rise again before dipping a second time before an official recovery.
+Double-dip recessions can also be called W-shaped recessions.
+Each point in the "W" represents the economy at different points: It's high, then low, then on the rise again before dipping a second time.
+Then, there's an official recovery.

 How Do Recessions and Recoveries Work?

-According to the National Bureau of Economic Research, recessions are a "decline in economic activity spread across the economy that lasts more than a few months."
+According to the National Bureau of Economic Research, a recession is a "decline in economic activity spread across the economy that lasts more than a few months."
 Recessions can be triggered by any number of events or economic shocks, including: